 Summary of Archival Holdings

 #GradCapTraditions: Decorating graduation caps, also known as mortarboards, has become an increasingly common tradition among graduating students.
-Dr. Sheila Bock from the University of Nevada, Las Vegas is doing a study on the diverse forms and meanings of this tradition among people graduating from colleges or universities.
+Dr. Sheila Bock from the University of Nevada, Las Vegas completed a study on the diverse forms and meanings of this tradition among people graduating from colleges or universities.
 The purpose of this study, titled “Decorated Mortarboards: Forms and Meanings,” is to find out how and why people choose to decorate their mortarboards.

 Appalachian Studies Network@OSU: Audio and video interviews with community members in southeast Ohio reflecting on educational, economic, social, political, and environmental factors affecting high school students in the area and their desires to attend college.
 This project also includes audio and video of focus groups held with Appalachian students who currently attend Ohio State University.
 Material artifacts include pamphlets collected during site visits.
 Digital photographs from the site visits are also included.
 (Formerly the Appalachian Project, Ohio)